Activists wary as India rushes to justice after gang rape

 The real problem lie with bad policing and a shortage of judges, Gonsalves said.
 India has about a fifth of the number of judges per capita that the United States has.

-Indian police are often poorly trained and underpaid, and have sometimes been implicated in organized crime.
+Indian police are often poorly trained and underpaid, and have sometimes been implicated in organised crime.
 Rights groups complain the mostly male officers are insensitive to victims of sexual crimes.

 Resources for, and expertise in, forensic science is limited in most of the country's police forces and confessions are often extracted under duress.
 The judiciary complains it is hard to convict offenders because of faulty evidence.